stat4701/2014/_posts/2014-03-05-jed-dougherty.md

 Indeed, every tenth of a second decrease in 40 time correlated with jumping 5 ranks in the draft.
 This makes logical sense.
 The combine comes at the end of many years of playing football for all the players there.
 Most have been reviewed thoroughly enough by scouts and coaches that a single day of goofy excersizes will make no difference.
-But those on the edge have only the one chance to make a splah.
+But those on the edge have only the one chance to make a splash.
 We can see in the chart below that the only signifigant increase happens in the last round:

 ![Only the 7th Round had a significant correlation](http://i.imgur.com/7JzlUFv.png)